deansher/morphics-v0.1/README.md

 higher-level code with the belief that it fully specifies our program's behavior down to whatever level of detail we care about.

 When we use "behavior decomposition", we approach things differently.
-We think of each parent module as something more like a template.
-A parent module defines a space of possible behaviors.
+Each parent module defines a space of possible behaviors.
 It deliberately leaves its own behavior open-ended -- defining plug-in points with interfaces that can have multiple alternative implementations to further specify behavior.

+## Other Features of Morphics

 ## Morphic programming